Full Sail Brewing Co. promotes the responsible enjoyment of its products. If you are of legal drinking age, we welcome you to visit our website.

 Our original bottling line was this cute little red Italian job that we nicknamed Mimi.
 Designed to bottle still wine -- a whole different beast than carbonated ale -- Mimi proved to be every bit as temperamental and capricious as you’d expect an Italian prima donna to be.
 What’s more, Mimi was a manual bottling line.
 Every operation had to be done by hand.
 (Picture Laverne and Shirley and you begin to get an idea of what a day with Mimi was like.
 Only minus the comedy.)

 We don’t bottle our beers using Mimi anymore (thank God) and kiteboarders now outnumber the sailboarders in the Gorge, but a lot of things have remained the same around here.
-We still craft all our beers by hand, in one of the few manual brewhouses of its size in the country.
+We still craft all our beers by hand.
 Our hops and barley still come from trusted local farms.
 Our water, from a spring on Mount Hood.

-For years, we’d been thinking and talking and dreaming about the idea of becoming an employee-owned company.
-So many people had put so much work and love and dedication into Full Sail, and we wanted them to share the same pride of ownership we did.
-But that’s not the whole story.
 The reason we started Full Sail in the first place was to build a company that was completely different from the ones where we’d previously worked.
 It wasn’t about business as usual.
 It was about finding our calling in life -- about truly appreciating our “human resources,” and balancing work, life, family and friends in a way that makes life truly worth living.
-It was in that spirit that we became an independent, employee-owned company in 1999, divvying up the company between the 47 of us.
-Of all our accomplishments, this is the one that makes us most proud.

-Irene Firmat, Founder & CEO and Jamie Emmerson, Executive Brewmaster
+Irene Firmat, Founder and Jamie Emmerson, Executive Brewmaster